karencode/DataCleaningProject/codebook.md

-Code Book for the data set :tidydata.txt: created in the course project for Coursera's Getting and Cleaning Data Course by Karen Lowe (August 19,2015)
+##Code Book for the data set "tidydata.txt" created in the course project for Coursera's Getting and Cleaning Data Course
+###by Karen Lowe (August 19,2015)

-## Study Design
+### Study Design

 Information about the design of this study can be found on: